cchitsiang/awesome-stars/topics.md

 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
 - [langfuse/langfuse](https://github.com/langfuse/langfuse) - 🪢 Open source LLM engineering platform: LLM Observability, metrics, evals, prompt management, playground, datasets.
 Integrates with LlamaIndex, Langchain, OpenAI SDK, LiteLLM, and more. 🍊YC W23
 - [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - serve as a reverse proxy to protect your web services from attacks and exploits.
-- [yourselfhosted/slash](https://github.com/yourselfhosted/slash) - An open source, self-hosted links shortener and sharing platform.
-Save and share your links very easily
+- [yourselfhosted/slash](https://github.com/yourselfhosted/slash) - An open source, self-hosted platform for sharing and managing your most frequently used links.
+Easily create customizable, human-readable shortcuts to streamline your link management.
 - [knadh/listmonk](https://github.com/knadh/listmonk) - High performance, self-hosted, newsletter and mailing list manager with a modern dashboard.
 Single binary app.
 - [documenso/documenso](https://github.com/documenso/documenso) - The Open Source DocuSign Alternative.
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.